 Is it enough?

-The answer is no; a key part of eloquence involves challenging the status quo, daring to be different and certainly not being the same as everyone else.
+To present with eloquence involves challenging the status quo, daring to be different and certainly not being the same as everyone else.

-If you want your message to stand out and stick with your audience it would be unwise to follow the crowd.
+If you want your message to stand out and stick with your audience, it would be unwise to follow the crowd.

 Image: Courtesy of Flickr.com